whygreedy/sql-job-analysis/README.md

 **3. Salary Stats of Top 5 Paying Skills**

-- Big data, distributed data management and machine learning are skills to drive high-paying jobs.
+- Skills relevant to big data, distributed data management and machine learning obtain high-paying jobs.
 - Kafka and PyTorch have higher Q3 and mean salary among top 5 paying skills despite their median value not being the highest.
 Job seekers with proficiency in these skills may have access to a subset of high-paying jobs that offer competitive salaries above the median and mean of the entire job listings.

 ![7_top_paying_skill_salary](datagraph/7_top_paying_skill_salary.png)

 **4. Optimal Skills Analysis**

 From previous highlights, we analyzed top 5 demanded and top 5 paying skills and their salary stats.
-Now, we look into optimal skills (top 25 paying skills that have over 10 job listings) while applying the concept of [BCG Matrix](https://www.bcg.com/about/overview/our-history/growth-share-matrix) to analyze skillset portfolio and make our own skillset strategy.
+Now, we look into optimal skills (top 25 paying skills that have over 10 job listings) while applying the concept of [BCG Matrix](https://www.bcg.com/about/overview/our-history/growth-share-matrix) to analyze top skills and make strategy to develop our skillset.

 Among top 25 paying skills that have over 10 job listings: